19. August 2024

 Applying Table Objects

-To overwrite an operation’s duration in a parameter control with a value from the table, this code might be used:
+To overwrite an operation’s duration in a parameter control with a value from the Table object t_process, the rows can directly accessed via the unit’s name if it matches the unit’s name in the INOSIM Database.
+The following code can be used:

 Sub Drying_Duration(cop As OrderOperation, mop As RecipeOperation)